PDXS: Larry Hurwitz Investigation

+Boxing column

 Novelist Katherine Dunn contributed a regular boxing column, which typically featured news about local matches.
 Following boxer Mike Tyson's controversial match with Evander Holyfield, Dunn wrote an article that bucked conventional opinion, contending that Holyfield provoked Tyson with illegal head butts.

+Alumni

 PDXS was one of the first outlets to publish the writing of Rene Denfeld, who went on to become an acclaimed author.

-Competitors Tonic, Paperback Jukebox, and Blotter all folded within a few months in 1995; that year, Jim Redden and fellow former Willamette Week writer D. K. Holm published a "Hack Attack" column criticizing Willamette Week for abandoning its alternative roots.
-Holm used the pseudonym "Sid Falco."